Activities, Trips and Tours on Koh Samet

 Spas and Massage

-Koh Samet has a variety of luxurious spas and massage centres willing to pamper and treat you as if you were a movie star.
+Koh Samet has a variety of luxurious resorts with spas and massage centres willing to pamper and treat you as if you were a movie star.
 Ideal for helping to ease your body of any aches and pains, and giving you the sense of feeling and looking great.

 Most of the top resorts on the island allow you to stay in 5 star comfort whilst relaxing in the serenity of there Spa facilities.
 Treatments available include Steam baths, herbal treatment, mud baths, facials, body wraps and aromatherapy.